erahulkulkarni/PHP-Programming-BAIL358D/README.md

 ## 📜 General instructions
 Guidelines on coding standards, common errors, and debugging.
 > [!IMPORTANT]
-> Source code PDF version, so that syntax color code is clearly visible
+> Source code PDF ( Portable Document Format ) version, so that syntax color code is clearly visible

 | Instructions in ↓ as → | PDF | PHP |
 | --- | --- | --- |